wjgibson/Quaternary_Calculator/README.md

 <h1>Quaternary_Calculator</h1>

 This is a simple calculator written in base 4.
-Basic functionalities include addition, subtraction, multiplication, and division.
+Basic functionalities include addition, subtraction, multiplication, division, square, and square-root.
 To launch...
 <ol>
   <li>Clone project into Intellij IDE </li>